evi1Husky/just-breathe/README.md

 # Just Breathe

-Breathing exercise web app for stress manegment featuring popular breathing techniques such as 4-7-8 and box breathing.
+Breathing exercise web app for stress management featuring popular breathing techniques such as 4-7-8 and box breathing.

 ## made with